 And, given that foreign companies are obliged to register in the REA, what documentation must they provide for registration?

-Foreign companies operating in the construction sector in Spain must provide documentary evidence that they comply with the obligations laid down in the national rules transposing Articles 7 and 12 of Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work.
+Foreign companies operating in the construction and fit-out sector in Spain must provide documentary evidence that they comply with the obligations laid down in the national rules transposing Articles 7 and 12 of Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work.

 These rules must be transposed by the EU countries and are therefore a common framework of the application.
 In other non-EU countries (e.g. the UK), similar rules on the health and safety of workers at work apply, so that in general it will be possible to demonstrate compliance with them by companies that are regularly involved in the construction sector in their country of origin.

-It should be noted that the competent authority may require the company to provide documentary evidence that the workers have the necessary training and that the company has a preventive organisation.
+It should be noted that the competent authority may require the company to provide documentary evidence that the workers have the necessary training and that the company has a preventive organization.
 If this documentation is in a foreign language, it must be translated into Spanish by a sworn translator.

 Please do not hesitate to contact us if your company needs to apply for registration in the REA for more information on what documentation to provide and how to process the application.